xarray-contrib/xarray.dev/src/posts/datatree/index.md

 ## Funding Acknowledgements

-- Owen, Eni, and Matt were able to contribute development time thanks to NASA ESDIS.
+- Owen, Eni, and Matt were able to contribute development time thanks to the [NASA ESDIS project](https://www.earthdata.nasa.gov/about/esdis).
 - Tom was supported first by the Gordon and Betty Moore foundation as part of Ryan Abernathey's [Climate Data Science Lab](https://ocean-transport.github.io/cds_lab.html) at Columbia University, then later by various funders for a fraction of his time through [[C]Worthy](https://www.cworthy.org/).